• Skip to primary navigation

 Seitan bacon wrapped dates on appetizer plate.

-Vegan bacon wrapped dates on appetizer plate.
+Vegan bacon wrapped dates on small plate.

 Vegan bacon wrapped dates